Louisiana Boating Accident Lawyers

 The Capsizing of the Seacor Power Near Grand Isle

-On April 13, 2021, the Seacor Power was off the coast of Louisiana when it encountered severe weather.
-The 128-foot vessel capsized, causing nearby good Samaritan vessels and the Coast Guard to respond in a search for survivors.
-By the morning of April 14, 6 people had been rescued from the water and an additional 12 were thought to be missing.
-One person was found dead.
 The Seacor Power is a type of lift boat that's commonly used throughout the Gulf Coast.
 It's used to assist the drilling industry, help with construction, and work in deep and shallow water for other offshore uses.
-Weather that day was extreme.
+The weather that day was extreme.
 Winds in excess of 60 mph accompanied between 3 to 5 inches of rain.
 Some gusts of 117 mph—approximately 101 knots—were recorded.
 Notably, smaller vessels are at risk of capsizing in winds of 34 knots and larger vessels will begin to experience difficulty navigating.
+So, why had the Seacor Power gone out to sea?

-If you have been injured in a boating accident in Louisiana, call (888) 493-1629 for nationally acclaimed personal injury representation you can trust.
+If you have been injured in a boat accident in Baton Rouge, Louisiana, or anywhere in the U.S. call (888) 493-1629.